 - The fee you pay depends on whether or not your transfer finds a match.

-- If you transfer finds a match, you pay CurrencyFair €3 plus 0.15% of the transferred amount.
+- If your transfer finds a match, you pay CurrencyFair €3 plus 0.25% to 0.3% of the transferred amount.

 - With WorldRemit, the mode of transfer can have a bearing on the fees the company charges.